xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-mariadb-with-ansible.rst

       add_host: hostname={{ public_v4 }} groups=sql ansible_ssh_user=dhc-user ansible_ssh_private_key_file={{ private_key }}

-Gather the public IP address of the server and add it to the Ansible hosts catalogue.
+Gather the public IP address of the server and add it to the Ansible hosts catalog.
 The `add_host` task creates a new entry assigning the IP of the new server to the Ansible group `sql` and configure the SSH connection with the default dhc-user, and set the private SSH key specified at the beginning.